-Dr. Jodie G. Blackwell Scholarship Fund, after Dr. Michael J. Blackwell’s father.
-Dr. Jodie G. Blackwell graduated in the 2nd class of the college of Veterinary Medicine at Tuskegee University in 1950.
+Dr. Jodie G. Blackwell, the scholarship’s namesake, graduated in the 2nd class of the College of Veterinary Medicine at Tuskegee University in 1950.
 Afterward, he opened a thriving private practice in SE Oklahoma.
-Dr. Jodie G. Blackwell also worked diligently towards civil rights and was appointed by the Governor of Oklahoma to the Civil Rights Commission.
-Following these efforts, Dr. Jodie G. Blackwell sent his son, Michael, or as most of us know him Dr. Blackwell, as one of four students to integrate Gray High School in Idabel,
+Needless to say, Dr. Jodie G. Blackwell also worked hard towards civil rights and was chosen by the Governor of Oklahoma to the Civil Rights Commission.
+Following these efforts, Dr. Jodie G. Blackwell sent his son, Michael, or as most of us know him, Dr. Blackwell, as one of four students to integrate Gray High School in Idabel, Oklahoma.

 *About Maddie’s Fund

-Maddie’s Fund® is a family foundation established in 1994 by Dave and Cheryl Duffield and is the fulfillment of a promise to their inspirational dog, Maddie.
-She provided them much joy from 1987 – 1997 and continues to inspire them today.
+Maddie’s Fund® is a family foundation established in 1994 by Dave and Cheryl Duffield and, even more, is the fulfillment of a promise to their inspirational dog, Maddie.
+Of course, she provided them much joy from 1987 – 1997, and continues to inspire them today.

-The Foundation has awarded nearly $250 million in grants toward increased community lifesaving, pioneering shelter medicine education and establishing foster care as a standard across the U.S.
+The Foundation first, has awarded nearly $250 million in grants towards increased community lifesaving, pioneering shelter medicine education, and enforcing foster care as a standard across the U.S.

-Maddie’s Fund proudly offers the industry a national voice, important funding opportunities for bold ideas, learning resources and access to collaborate and share lifesaving ideas.
-The Foundation invests its resources in a commitment to keeping pets and people together, creating a safety net of care for animals in need and operating within a culture of inclusiveness and humility.
+Secondly, the Maddie’s Fund proudly offers the industry a national voice and important funding opportunities for bold ideas.
+As well as, learning resources with access to unite and share lifesaving ideas.
+More so, the Foundation invests its resources in a promise to keeping pets and people together.
+Which, lastly creates a safety net of care for animals in need and operating within a broad culture.

-*About Tito’s for Dog People
+*About Tito’s Vodka for Dog People

-The vision of our Vodka for Dog People program is to better the lives of pets and their families far and wide.
+In short, the vision of our Vodka for Dog People program is to better the lives of pets and their families far and wide.